 All travellers are strongly recommended to be up to date on their routine vaccinations including MMR, diptheria – pertusis – tetanus and varicella (chicken pox).

-Hepatitis B, Japanese encephalitis and rabies are recommended for at risk groups.
-Rabies in particular given the prevalence of the disease in this part of the world.
-There is no risk of yellow fever, but the government still requires proof of vaccination if you are entering the Philippines from an at risk area.
+Hepatitis A and B, Japanese encephalitis, Rabies and yellow fever are recommended for at risk groups.
 Discuss this with your physician, specialist nurse or travel clinic to see which vaccinations are suitable for you.

 Hospitals and clinics are of a good standard in the major towns and cities, but are harder to find in more off the beaten track areas.
 If you do plan to spend more time in rural areas then plan accordingly if you may need medical attention.